Testing Center Guidelines

 - Items not required for your test are not permitted in the testing room.
 These items include, but not limited to, cell phones, electronic devices, fitness trackers, headwear (except for medical or religious purposes), lanyards, large necklaces and bracelets, clip-on ID/badges, sunglasses, watches.
 Students taking an instructional test may bring only approved items for testing as designated by their instructor (i.e. note cards, calculators, etc.).
 Additional approved aids may be supplied by the Testing Center.
 The Testing Center will provide pencils.

-- All cell phones and electronic devices brought to the Testing Center must be turned off and placed in a secured locker in the Testing Center.
+- All cell phones and electronic devices brought to the Testing Center must be turned off and placed in a secured location in the Testing Center.

-- Lockers are available for your convenience for small items.
+- Lockers may be available for your convenience for small items.
 Once testing has begun, you are NOT permitted access to backpacks and large personal items in the Testing Center.